Do You Really Know What All These Buttons and Knobs Do?

 Yes, we really know what all these buttons and knobs do.

 The control room really has very little in common with the Starship Enterprise.

-Yes.
-We currently use Pro Tools 10 on a twelve-core Mac Pro tower with a 24-channel iZ ADA (RADAR Nyquist converters and word clock) I/O, connected via an SSL MADI Xtreme PCIe card.
-We also have a Universal Audio UAD-2 Quad Custom PCIe card for our UA plugins, as well as plugins from Sound Toys, Waves, Antares, Izotope, Flux, Boz Labs, HOFA, Ohm Force, Brainworks, and several others.
-No one asks about our microphones, our 30-plus channels of outboard preamps, or our speakers, but yes, we have Pro Tools.
+We currently use Pro Tools 2019 on a twelve-core Mac Pro Tower with a 24-channel Burl Mothership I/O, connected via Dante.
+We also have a Universal Audio UAD-2 Quad Custom PCIe card for our UA plugins, as well as plugins from Sound Toys, Waves, Antares, Izotope, Flux, Boz Labs, Fuse Audio Labs, HOFA, Ohm Force, Brainworks, ACME, SPL, Tokyo Dawn, and several others.

 How Long Did It Take You To Learn All This Stuff?

 Chief engineer Chris Garges’ interest in recording began in 1989.
 He’s still learning stuff on a near-daily basis.
 That’s over twenty years of schooling and they put us on the day shift, as Bob Dylan might say.

 Contact us by phone or through this website.
 Generally, if you ask about a date and we have it open, you can book your session whenever you want.
 It’s that simple.

 As a result, we don’t write tentative dates in our schedule.
 Old House requires a 50% deposit on the time you plan to book.
 That way, we know that you will be there and you know that we will not book something else during that time.
 Once we receive a deposit, the date is yours.
 Deposits are non-refundable, but if unforeseen circumstances arise, you can reschedule your session once as long as you give us seven days’ confirmed notice.

 All sessions are booked by appointment, but we will work just about any hours necessary.
 We will do sessions seven days a week.